rl-institut/super-repo/docs/user_documentation/install/index.md

 ## Requirements

-In Python the 📝 `requirements.txt` file helps manage dependencies.
+In Python the 📝 `requirements.txt` file helps manage dependencies. <br>
-It's a text file that lists the packages that the Python project depends on.
+It's a text file that lists the packages that the Python project depends on. <br>
+All listed packages will be installed in the conda environment.

 💻 `pip install -r requirements.txt` Install from file